GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 The behavior for a :code:`data_array` of type :code:`DataArray` shall be as follows:

-1) If `data_array.data` implements the :code:`__gt_data_interface__`, then this is returned, while for each of the dictionaries per device, one of the following behavior will apply:
+1) If `data_array.data` implements the :code:`__gt_data_interface__`, then this is returned, while for each of the dictionaries per device, one of the following behaviors will apply:

    * If :code:`"dims"` is a key in the dictionary, an error is raised if it does not agree with :code:`data_array.dims`